yguitton/training-material/topics/galaxy-interface/tutorials/workflow-fairification/tutorial.md

 Uploading test data to Zenodo ensures that it has a **permanent DOI**, making it easy to reference in workflow documentation, publications, and testing pipelines.

-# Submit the workflow to IWC
+# Publish the workflow to workflow registries by contributing to IWC

 Once the workflow has been created, tested, and documented, it should be **submitted to IWC**.
 This ensures that the workflow is **publicly available, version-controlled, and indexed in workflow registries** like [WorkflowHub](https://workflowhub.eu/workflows/) and [Dockstore](https://dockstore.org/workflows/github.com/iwc-workflows/).